It’s easy to beat yourself up when you fail, but accepting failure is challenging.

 This is about measuring how far you have come.

-It’s deciding whether you want to go forward and learn more, to push yourself to do more.
+It’s deciding whether you want to go forward, learn more, and push yourself to do more.

 This is you.